Back to blog

 The trouble is that HRV has become a daily number many people read like a grade.
 Up means good.
 Down means bad.
 Reality is more nuanced.
 HRV is not a verdict: it is a conversation with your autonomic nervous system, the system that regulates heart rate, breathing, blood pressure, digestion and much of the stress response without conscious effort.

-Used well, HRV can help you understand recovery, physiological load, sleep, stress, training, alcohol, early illness and biological ageing.
+The honest summary is this: HRV helps you ask better questions; it should not make decisions for you.
+Used well, it can clarify recovery, physiological load, sleep, stress, training, alcohol, early illness and biological ageing.
 Used poorly, it creates anxiety and bad decisions: skipping training unnecessarily, chasing a number, or assuming one low reading defines your health.
-At Progevita we use HRV as one part of the map, together with longevity biomarkers, body composition, sleep, exercise and cardiovascular assessment.
+At Progevita we use HRV as one part of the map, together with longevity biomarkers, body composition, sleep, exercise, cardiovascular assessment and, when pain keeps recurring, load and recovery analysis for athletes over 40.

 What heart rate variability actually measures